 If you are a weak swimmer or uncomfortable in the water, start practicing your swimming now.
 Find a pool (such as a local YMCA) and a swim instructor to get the help you require.

-You are expected to pass a Navy Physical Readiness Test (PRT) or Marine Corps Physical Fitness Test (PFT), depending on which option you are applying for, and a Body Composition Assessment (BCA) immediately upon arrival.
-The Navy PRT consists of a 1.5 mile run, two minutes of pushups (maximum effort), and a maximum effort forearm plank, with a minimum score of "Good Low" in each event.
-The Marine Corps PFT consists of pull-ups (maximum consecutive), two minutes of crunches (maximum effort), and a three mile run, with a minimum score of 200 overall.
-The BCA is a comparison of your height and weight.
-For a given height, you must be a specific weight or less.
-The Height and Weight standards, along with the PRT/PFT standards, can be found online at the NROTC website.
+You are expected to pass a Navy Physical Readiness Test (PRT) or Marine Corps Physical Fitness Test (PFT), depending on which option you are applying for.
+The Navy PRT consists of two minutes of pushups (maximum effort), a maximum effort forearm plank, and a 1.5 mile run with a minimum score of "Good Low" in each event.
+The Marine Corps PFT consists of pull-ups (maximum consecutive), a maximum effort forearm plank, and a three-mile run, with a minimum score of 200 overall.
+The PRT/PFT standards, can be found on the Physical Readiness Requirements tab.

 College Program applicants who fail to meet these standards may be denied acceptance into the unit until they can meet the standard.